Fornication: Bahá'í

 Bahá'ís are required to be "absolutely chaste" before marriage.
 To Bahá'ís this means not only abstaining from fornication, but also abstaining from hugging and kissing before marriage.
 The most holy book of the Bahá'í Faith, the Kitáb-i-Aqdas, punishes fornication with fines which double with every offense (as in the wheat and chessboard problem).
 The Arabic word used in the Kitáb-i-Aqdas for this sin is zina, which can refer to either fornication or adultery, depending on context, but 'Abdu'l-Bahá has clarified that in this context the word zina refers to fornication.
 'Abdu'l-Bahá further states that the purpose of this punishment is to shame and disgrace fornicators in the eyes of society.

 Buddhism

 Buddhism disapproves of extramarital sex and adultery in their clergy, which is considered sexual misconduct.
-The precepts of Buddhism denounces fornication for the monastics specifically.
+The discipline of Buddhism denounces fornication for the monastics specifically.
 Sexual activities between lay people however are left to their own discretion so long as it is not sexual misconduct such as adultery: "fornication" in itself as traditionally understood by Western civilization is not considered sexual misconduct.
 In contrast to Abrahamic religions (Christianity, Judaism, and Islam) which have strict rules about specific behaviors and sex outside of marriage, "Buddhism does not have similarly strict rules about specific behaviors".

 A study published in 2013 found that Buddhists were the most likely of all major religious groups to have had sex before marriage, with over 85% of Buddhists reported having done so.